oyeanu/vpn_tool/vpn_tool/Loon/Config EN/README.md

 ##### You should back up your current configuration file before importing: click [Configuration] → [Export] → [Save to "Files"]

-### About Configuration File
+### Inventory of Configuration Files

-### Simple config
+[Auto-Select config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_Auto-Select_Configuration_By_iKeLee.conf) - This configuration file automatically selects the node with the lowest network latency, eliminating the need for manual intervention.
+The entire process is fully automated.

+[Advanced config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_Advanced_Configuration_By_iKeLee.conf) - This configuration file enables you to automatically select the node with the lowest network latency, eliminating the need for manual intervention.
+The entire process is fully automated.
+When connected to a router equipped with a transparent proxy, your Loon will establish connections using the "DIRECT" policy, allowing direct access to restricted websites through your router.
+Conversely, when using other networks, access to these websites will be achieved through Loon's own proxy mode.
+This prevents potential double-proxy situations that might arise when connected to a router already employing a transparent proxy.

+[Manual node selection config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_Selection_Configuration_By_iKeLee.conf) - This configuration file requires you to manually select the desired proxy server.
+It does not automatically switch servers if a failure occurs, so your intervention is needed to choose an available alternative.

-This configuration file is designed for simplicity, featuring a single policy group.
+[Simple config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_Simple_Configuration_By_iKeLee.conf) - This configuration file is designed for simplicity, featuring a single policy group.
 Its straightforward nature allows for effortless setup and immediate usability.

+[Basic config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_Basic_Configuration_By_iKeLee.conf) - This configuration file can serve as a foundation for creating your own custom configurations.
+It doesn't include any policy groups and is primarily intended for troubleshooting errors in your own configurations and as a starting point for building your personalized setup.

+[tvOS config](https://www.nsloon.com/openloon/import?sub=https://kelee.one/Tool/Loon/Config/en-US/Loon_tvOS_Configuration_By_iKeLee.conf) - This configuration file is specifically designed for tvOS.
+Some policy groups will automatically select the proxy server with the lowest network latency, while others require you to manually choose a server.

 ### Usage Instructions